Back to Alaska

 Plain English Breakdown

-This bill requires the Department of Education and Early Development to create an opioid abuse awareness curriculum for students in grades six through twelve, which must be taught annually by school districts during the last week of October.
+This law requires the Department of Education and Early Development to create a curriculum on opioid abuse awareness for students in grades six through twelve, which school districts must teach annually.

 What This Bill Does